vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 #### Task 2: Provision IoT Edge VM

-In this task, you will use an ARM (Azure Resource Manager) Template to provision a Linux VM, install the IoT Edge runtime and configure the connection.
+In this task, you will use an Azure Resource Manager template to provision a Linux VM, install the IoT Edge runtime and configure the connection.

 1. In your Web browser, navigate to the following address: